-WCU has single-stream ("all-in-one") recycling, which means that all recycling bins on campus are suitable for clean paper, cardboard, glass, plastic, aluminum, and food cans.
+WCU has single-stream ("all-in-one") recycling, which means that all recycling bins on campus are suitable for clean paper, cardboard, glass, plastic, aluminum, metal cans, and now even flexible plastic packaging like chip bags.
 Non-recyclable items, such as food waste, should be disposed of in waste containers.
 If you're not sure something is ok for the recycling bin, check out the WCU Recycling FAQ below.

 As of 2010, approximately 25% of WCUs greenhouse gas emissions were associated with student, faculty, and staff commuting.
-The following initiatives are our efforts so far to help curtail these emissions.
+The following initiatives detail our efforts to help curtail these emissions.
 They have the added benefit of reducing congestion and parking difficulties on campus.

-One of the highlights of the work of the Sustainability Advisory Council's Transportation Subcommittee work, begun in 2012, is the Exton Train Station Bus.
-This bus, funded through the WCU President's Office via the External Affairs Division of WCU and operated by our Facilities Division the shuttle runs between campus and the Exton Train Station.
-It connects to the morning and the evening trains on the schedule at the right.
-Beginning in Fall 2016, the university is now partnering with Chester County and two stops have been added to the morning and afternoon commute to accommodate county riders: the West Chester Transit Center and the Chester County Government Services Building.
-Read more information on the Exton Shuttle and bus service information (including the Exton Shuttle) to and from campus and between WCU campuses.
+One of the highlights of the Sustainability Advisory Council Transportation Committee's work, begun in 2012, is the Exton Train Station Shuttle Bus.
+This bus, funded through the WCU President's Office via the External Affairs Division and operated by our Facilities Division, runs between main campus and the Exton Train Station and connects to the morning and the evening trains.
+Beginning in Fall 2016, the university has partnered with Chester County, adding two stops to the morning and afternoon commute to accommodate county riders: the West Chester Transit Center and the Chester County Government Services Building.
+Read more information on the Exton Shuttle and bus service information to and from campus and between WCU campuses.

 Fully equipped for repairs, air for tires - located at the South Campus Clubhouse (within the South Campus Apts. complex) and outside University Hall on North Campus.